 Christina Rytter is a dedicated international Communications Advisor with 20 years of hands-on experience with PR, Strategy, Management Communications, Crisis and Change Communications.
 Former TV-host, part of four international start-ups and Founder of Scandinavian Communications.
 Also, she is a MarCom Coach at the European Commission, coaching European high-potential start-ups.
 Past-President and Chair of the Advisory Board in PRGN.

-Your host for this episode of PRGN Presents is Abbie Fink, vice president/general manager of HMA Public Relations in Phoenix, Arizona and a founding member of PRGN.
+Abbie Fink is vice president/general manager of HMA Public Relations in Phoenix, Arizona and a founding member of PRGN.
 Her marketing communications background includes skills in media relations, digital communications, social media strategies, special event management, crisis communications, community relations, issues management, and marketing promotions for both the private and public sectors, including such industries as healthcare, financial services, professional services, government affairs and tribal affairs, as well as not-for-profit organizations.

 Welcome to the Public Relations Global Network's 30th anniversary podcast.
 I'm Adrian McIntyre ...Abbie Fink: